mdether7/mini_3D/gleter2d/readme.txt

-An attempt to make a simple 2d lib using opengl for my personal projects.
-(For now i want to add font loading and rendering) (hopefully one day i will make this into a lib or something.)
+An attempt to make a simple 2d lib using opengl.
+-Supports font loading, rendering, they are easy to manage and incorporate in your project.
+-Basic hacky font saving to disc.
+-Minimal dependencies.